Nahal Gerar: Archaeology

 Along Nahal Gerar, there are several important Bronze Age archaeological sites.
 An archaeological survey and excavation was conducted in 2010 by Noa Shaul on behalf of the Israel Antiquities Authority (IAA).

 The major settlement of this area started at the time of the Egyptian Middle Kingdom, and continued into the New Kingdom, when some significant Egyptian settlements were founded.
 After the decline of the Egyptian sites, during the Early Iron Age, this area became culturally influenced by the Philistine settlers.

 The major sites in this area are Tel Haror/Tell Abu Hareira, and Tel Shera/Tell esh-Sheri'a.
 Further east along the river, there are also the sites of Tel Halif/Tell el-Khuweilifeh and Tell Beit Mirsim.

 Near Tel Haror, in the neighbourhood of the modern town of Tidhar, there are numerous historical mounds, some of them not excavated.
 Some scholars believe that Tel Haror was the ancient Sharuhen fortress of the Hyksos.

-Where Nahal Gerar flows into Nahal Besor, there's the large ancient site of Tell Jemmeh (Tell Gamma).
+The large ancient site of Tell Jemmeh (Tell Gamma) is located where Nahal Gerar flows into Nahal Besor.

 Biblical connections

-Nahal Gerar is named after the Biblical sites mentioned in the Book of Genesis 20.1: "Abraham went thence into the country of Negeb, and settled between Kadesh and Shur; sojourning in Gerar."
+Nahal Gerar is named after the biblical sites mentioned in the Book of Genesis: "Abraham went thence into the country of Negeb, and settled between Kadesh and Shur; sojourning in Gerar."
 The city of Gerar is now generally believed to be located at Tel Haror.

+Genesis 26:1 records that there was a famine in the land where Abraham's son Isaac lived, "besides the previous famine in Abraham's time, and Isaac went to Abimelech king of the Philistines in Gerar.
+Although Isaac settled initially in Gerar to avoid the famine, a dispute with the Philistines led him to move away to "the Valley of Gerar", and he settled there.

+2 Chronicles 14:12-13 records that "Asa and the people that were with him pursued them unto Gerar; and there fell of the Ethiopians so that none remained alive; for they were shattered before the LORD, and before His host; and they carried away very much booty."